wtraceyv/HarmonyV/README.md

 # HarmonyV

-Rebuild monophonic harmonizer idea with
-- Much improved git setup
-  - Juce submodule
-  - Documentation
-- Thought-out architecture for the C++
+- Think out architecture for the C++
+  - Properly namespace things (and don't abuse std)
 - Use branches/inceremental improvements more effectively
 - Get different algorithms working better